ReubenAtherton/Umenu-frontend/README.md

 # Umenu
-Welcome to Umenu, the app that lets you view professionally taken, up to date images of a restaurant's entire menu.
+Welcome to Umenu!
+An app that lets users view professionally taken, up to date images of a restaurant's entire menu.

+The app would be free for users whilst restaurants pay a monthly fee to be shown on the app (essentially an advertising platform for them).
+Our team would take professional images of each dish giving users an idea of what they are ordering (often the images submitted by google users are not very good).

-I designed and built this app to test an idea for a startup company.
+I designed and built this app to test this idea for a startup company.
+The backend uses Python's FastAPI to handle requests.
 I have not made the backend code for this app public.

 # Screenshots:
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/c2a6bf46-88c8-4ef2-9cc9-df71332367f8" />